FormidableLabs/spectacle/docs/content/advanced-concepts.md

 ### Deploying with Github Pages

-[gh-pages][], if you're unfamiliar, is a simple way to host a static project directly from your Github profile.
+[gh-pages][] is a simple way to host a static project directly from your Github profile.
 It deploys your project to a URL based on your username and repository name (e.g. your-username.github.io/your-repo-name).

-1. Add the following keys to your package.json:
+1. Add the following keys to your package.json (assumes you have a `create-react-app`-based project):

    ```json
    "homepage": "<your-username>.github.io/<your-repo-name>",